DiceDB/dice/docs/src/content/docs/commands/COMMAND GETKEYS.md

 3) "key3"
 ```

+### Error: Arity Error for `COMMAND GETKEYS`

-### Arity error due to incorrect number of arguments for `COMMAND GETKEYS`
+An arity error is thrown when the incorrect number of arguments is provided to the `COMMAND GETKEYS` command.

 ```bash
 127.0.0.1:7379> COMMAND GETKEYS
 (error) ERR wrong number of arguments for 'command|getkeys' command
 ```

+### Error: Arity Error for command name passed to `COMMAND GETKEYS`

-### Arity error due to invalid number of arguments for command
+An arity error is thrown when the incorrect number of arguments is provided to the command passed to `COMMAND GETKEYS` command.

 ```bash
 127.0.0.1:7379> COMMAND GETKEYS MSET key1
 (error) ERR invalid number of arguments specified for command
 ```

+### Error: Command Not Supported

-### Error when specified command is not supported.
+An error is thrown when the specified command is not supported or recognized by the DiceDB server.

 ```bash
 127.0.0.1:7379> COMMAND GETKEYS UNKNOWNCOMMAND key1
 (error) ERR invalid command specified
 ```

+### Error: Command Does Not Accept Key Arguments

-### Error when specified command does not accept any key arguments
+An error is thrown when attempting to retrieve keys for a command that does not accept any key arguments.

 ```bash
 127.0.0.1:7379> COMMAND GETKEYS FLUSHDB